Mrgoblings/12-grade-school/internet-programming/hw2/README.md

 ```

 ### Notes
-- The server reads and writes data to the `server/students.txt` file.
+- The server sends the `server/file.txt` file.
 - Ensure the server is running before starting the client.
 - Follow the instructions written to the console output.